|

 Staging of Kidney Cancers

 Kidney cancer can be divided into two categories: Early stage or Advanced Stage.
-Early stage kidney cancer is defined by cancers that are limited to the kidney and its surrounding enveloping fat and tissue, but has not spread elsewhere in the body such as to the lymph nodes, liver or lungs.
-Early stage kidney cancers are highly curable and in most cases treatment can be achieved by surgery alone (without the need for chemotherapy or radiation).
-Advanced kidney cancers, however, are cancers that have spread beyond the kidney and have involved other structures such as the lymph nodes, liver, or the lungs.
-Advanced kidney cancers are less likely to be curable and have a more limited prognosis.
+Early stage kidney cancer are limited to the kidney and its surrounding enveloping fatty tissue but has not spread elsewhere in the body such as to the lymph nodes or other organs such as the liver or the lungs.
+Early stage kidney cancers are highly curable and, in most cases, this can be achieved by surgery alone (without the need for chemotherapy or radiation).

-When a patient is diagnosed with a kidney cancer, your physician will determine if the tumor is an early stage or an advanced stage cancer by performing tests including blood work, and imaging evaluations including CT scans or MRI’s.
-With this approach, they can clearly locate the cancer and determine its extent of progression.
 The urologists at Comprehensive Urology are experts in the cancers of the urinary tract (Urologic Oncologic Surgeons) and can best determine the best course of therapy for each individual patient.
 Their goal is to offer the most advanced therapeutic modalities in order to offer the best cure rates while optimizing our patient’s quality of life.

 Early Stage Kidney Cancer

-The steps to performing a partial nephrectomy are similar regardless of the surgical approach.
-These include:
+The steps to performing a partial nephrectomy

 1. Exposing the kidney tumor